 - 1. Expand the system's reach, making services available for all job seekers.
-These efforts should include co-branding and strategies to increase partner knowledge of available programs and services. - Continue to identify the skills businesses need most, recognizing that the economic landscape may significantly change and evolve over the next four years and beyond.

-- 3. Develop new partnerships and expand existing ones with the objective of connecting to customer groups that are currently underserved. - 4.
-Be intentional about the SBWIB's strategies to ensure equity, diversity and inclusion and communicate the SBWIB's plans on these issues. - 5.
+These efforts should include co-branding and strategies to increase partner knowledge of available programs and services. - Continue to identify the skills businesses need most, recognizing that the economic landscape may significantly change and evolve over the next four years and beyond. - 3.
+Develop new partnerships and expand existing ones with the objective of connecting to customer groups that are currently underserved. - 4.
+Be intentional about the SBWIB's strategies to ensure equity, diversity, and inclusion and communicate the SBWIB's plans on these issues. - 5.
 Anticipate post-COVID employment dynamics and how the AJCCs will deal with the influx of job seekers. anticipate assistance to businesses and be prepared to subsidize their labor so they can survive the current downturn. - 6.
 Develop strategies for a hybrid service delivery model, which marries newly implemented online and virtual strategies to traditional in-person service delivery. - 7.
 Expand online access to system offerings, such as online registration. - 8.
-Develop new partnerships and expand existing ones with the objective of connecting to customer groups that are currently underserved. - 9.
 Focus on strengthening participant and system staff's computer skills and digital literacy.